lightninglabs/taproot-assets/README.md

 is **NOT** enough to restore assets minted or received.
 **WITHOUT BACKUP BEFORE DELETION, FUNDS ARE DESTROYED**.

+## RFQ, asset decimal display, unit precision and price oracle

+[Everything related to the RFQ (Request For Quote) system, the asset's currency precision (decimal display) and the RFQ price oracle can be found in this document](./docs/rfq-and-decimal-display.md).

 ## Submit feature requests

 The [GitHub issue tracker](https://github.com/lightninglabs/taproot-assets/issues) can be used to request specific improvements or report bugs.